One of the most popular categories in the Web Retailer directory is also the most complex: Multichannel Management.

 Web Store Connectors can be a compelling proposition for sellers already using an ecommerce platform as their core system for inventory, order management, shipping and so on.
 These sellers will often be using a range of apps to add functionality to the platform, and selling on marketplaces can be enabled (in principle) by adding just another app.

-Browse the directory for Web Store Connectors, including reviews, news, related discussions, compatibility information and pricing.
+Browse the directory for Cart-to-Marketplace Connectors, including reviews, news, related discussions, compatibility information and pricing.

 There is also a school of thought that even those who aren’t using an ecommerce platform can be well-served by adopting one, along with a connector app, to create their own DIY multichannel management system.
 UnderstandingE are one advocate of this approach, using Magento and M2E Pro.
 This can certainly be cost-effective for smaller businesses, when using a free open source platform such as Magento or Prestashop, but it can also be very technically demanding compared to an all-in-one system.
 Also, connector apps generally have a cost, even if the platform they run on is free.